 September 7, 2012

-So, just what is it that is so appealing about our homes and businesses to these critters?
-Moisture is a major factor in termite-related damages.
-Subterranean termites, which are common in Indiana, Kentucky, and Illinois, travel through mud tubes which they construct on walls, floors, pipes, and other solid objects.
-These mud tubes are perfect for providing the termites with the protection they need from predators, dehydration, and sunburn.
+So what is it that is so appealing about our homes and businesses to these critters?
+The biggest factor that contributes to the appeal of wooden structures to termites is moisture.
+Subterranean termites, which are the most common species of termites here in Elizabethtown, sometimes travel through mud tubes to stay moist when invading up and into the wood of homes.
+These pencil-sized mud tubes can sometimes be found running up stone or cement foundations and along piping.
+These mud tubes are perfect for providing termites with the protection they need from predators, dehydration, and sunburn.

 < Previous Next >